 Here at Cruise Ship Interiors Expo HQ we’ve been taking a look at the colour trends of 2020 and what they mean for the cruise interiors community.
-If you’ve missed our breakdown of the predicted colours of the year you can find that here, and if you’re interested in how you can apply those trends to your own work, click here.
+We also discussed how designers can apply these to cruise interiors.

 As designers, outfitters, and suppliers, you’ll be aware that it’s one thing to know what’s big today but it’s quite another to have a handle on the trends of tomorrow.
 This article will explore how colour forecasters use their knowledge of ‘now’ to learn about ‘next’ and give you a sneak peek at the next biggest thing in colour.